fusepoolP3/p3-geocoordinates-transformer/README.md

 Fusepool P3 Geocoordinates Transformer
 ======================================

-A geocoordinates transformer from UTM to WGS84 for POINT geometries.
+A geocoordinates transformer from UTM (x, y) to WGS84 (lat, long) for POINT geometries.
+It add wgs84:lat and wgs:long properties to the subjects of gs:asWKT property

 Compile the application running the command